danvuk567/SP500-Stock-Analysis/Python-Sector-Sub_Industry-Performance-Analysis/readme.md

-# Python Sector/Sub-Industry Performance Analysis Description
+# Python Sector/Sub-Industry Performance Analysis

 Let's do some analysis on a Sectors and Sub-Industries.
 We will also be adding a new function to our *custom_python_functions.py* file which can be re-used in this project.